sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 "So that...
 Mirror Temple..."
 Maddy gulped, fearful at the mere thought of the place.
 "With the creepiness and the demonic things that are apparently manifestations of my self doubts and the *giant fucking eyeball*... that's not...?"

-"Most certainly not."
+"Most certainly nothing to do with us."
 One of the larger guard dogs, having been overhearing the conversation, turned toward them.
 "To put it simply, us monsters are made of love and compassion.
 I don't know of any monster capable of what you're describing, dear."

 "Why do y'all call yourselves monsters anyway?"
 Theo noted.
 "You've gotta have a better outlook on yourselves!
 You can't be a monster if you explicitly *care* for people!"